 - Can be stored in a pump bottle in your handbag.

-- Liquid soap: is the active ingredient in this recipe used to sanitise hands.
+- Liquid soap: is the main ingredient in this recipe used to sanitise hands.
 You can make your own liquid soap, or you can buy a good liquid soap.

 - Vegetable glycerine: is necessary to hydrate the xanthan gum in the recipe to prevent clumps from forming.
 (Buy here )